Lexicon

 Mechanics

-This lexicon was developed by Kerry Walk, former Director of the Princeton Writing Program, with assistance from Judith A. Swan, Associate Director for Writing in Science and Engineering (WSE).
+This lexicon was revised in 2023.
+It is based on the lexicon developed by Kerry Walk, former Director of the Princeton Writing Program, with assistance from Judith A. Swan, Associate Director for Writing in Science and Engineering (WSE).
 The lexicon was inspired and informed by Gordon C. Harvey’s “Elements of the Academic Essay.”